Frequently Asked Questions – Collie Project

 The plant will be located within the current Shire of Collie landfill site.

 The priority will be to process the municipal wastes generated by the residents in the Shire of Collie that are suitable for processing by the plant.
-The exact types of wastes to be processed by Renergi will be determined jointly by the Shire of Collie and Renergi.
-Renergi’s plant will be designed to process a wide range of wastes that can be combusted.
+The exact types of municipal wastes to be processed by Renergi will be determined jointly by the Shire of Collie and Renergi.
+Renergi’s plant will be designed to process a range of biomass waste types.

-In addition, Renergi’s plant will process around 8,000 tonnes/year of forestry waste or other wastes.
+In addition, Renergi’s plant will process around 8,000 tonnes/year of forestry waste or other biomass wastes.

 What sorting of waste will be done before it enters the plant?